byu-oit/frontend-template-nuxt/README.md

 4) Run `terraform init` so initialize Terraform (you only need ot do this once).
 5) Run `terraform apply` to create the resources in AWS.

+**Sometimes `terraform apply` fails.
+It gives good error messages, but before trying to fix the error, just try running `terraform apply` again.
+That usually fixes the problem.**

 ### Infinite CloudFront Distribution Deploy

 There is a known issue where Terraform may get stuck deploying CloudFront distributions for the first time (see [this issue](https://github.com/terraform-providers/terraform-provider-aws/issues/10039)).
 You will know this happened if you check the AWS Console and see the CloudFront distribution has status of "Deployed", but `terraform apply` is still trying to deploy the distribution.
 If this happens to you, stop the `terraform apply` command with Ctrl+C (if it doesn't stop, press Ctrl+C again).
 Then run the following command: